dmshvetsov/otp/README.md

 Liquidity - efficiency or ease with which an asset or security can be converted into ready cash without affecting its market price

 Liquidity (in crypto) - the ease or rapidity with which one can buy or sell a digital asset close to its market price

+Option Intrinsic Value – the difference between the option's strike or exercise price and the current market price of the underlying asset.

+Option Time Value – represents the extra premium that traders and investors are willing to pay for the option based on its potential to make a profit before the option expires.
+Time value is influenced by factors such as the time remaining until expiration, the volatility of the underlying asset, interest rates, and dividends if applicable.
+Time value accounts for the risk or uncertainty associated with holding the option over time.

 ## Optimization ideas